Creating a LoadBalancer Ingress on the Console

 Auto create

-• Resource Tag: You can add resource tags to classify resources.
+- Resource Tag: You can add resource tags to classify resources.
 You can create predefined tags on the TMS console.
 The predefined tags are available to all resources that support tags.
-You can use predefined tags to improve the tag creation and resource migration efficiency.
+You can use these tags to improve the tag creation and resource migration efficiency.

-• Certificate Source: TLS secret and ELB server certificate are supported.
+- Certificate Source: TLS secret and ELB server certificates are supported.

-• ELB server certificate: Use the certificate created in the ELB service.
+- ELB server certificate: Use a certificate created in the ELB service.

 If there is already an HTTPS ingress for the chosen port on the load balancer, the certificate of the new HTTPS ingress must be the same as the certificate of the existing ingress.
 This means that a listener has only one certificate.
 If two certificates, each with a different ingress, are added to the same listener of the same load balancer, only the certificate added earliest takes effect on the load balancer.

-• This function is supported only in clusters of v1.15.11 and later.
+- This function is supported only in clusters of v1.15.11 or later.

 For details about security policies, see Security Policy.

-• This function is supported only in clusters of v1.17.9 and later.
+- This function is supported only in clusters of v1.17.9 or later.

 When the listener is HTTP-compliant, only HTTP can be selected.